 Note on clothing colors and insect repellent: We recommend muted colors of tan, brown, khaki, grey or green while on safari, as they are spotted less easily than white or bright colors.
 I

-It is possible to purchase field clothing permeated with insect repellent such as the Craghoppers Insect Shield collection.
+It is possible to purchase field clothing permeated with insect repellent such as the Craghoppers Insect Shield Clothing collection.
 Another approach is to purchase Permethrin spray (online or from REI) to treat your field clothing and socks before your departure.

 Clothing & Gear